WordPress/gutenberg/readme.txt

 “Gutenberg” is a codename for a whole new paradigm for creating with WordPress, that aims to revolutionize the entire publishing experience as much as <a href="https://en.wikipedia.org/wiki/Johannes_Gutenberg">Johannes Gutenberg</a> did the printed word.
 The project is <a href="https://wordpress.org/about/roadmap/">following a four-phase process</a> that will touch major pieces of WordPress — Editing, Customization, Collaboration, and Multilingual.

+### Who Is This Plugin For?

+Are you a tech-savvy early adopter who likes testing bleeding-edge and experimental features, and isn’t afraid to tinker with features that are still in active development?
+Are you interested in contributing toward the Gutenberg open source project?
+If so, this beta plugin gives you access to the latest features around block and full site editing, as well as a peek into what’s to come.

+However, if you are running a production WordPress site, and favor stable, well-tested features, then you might want to stick with the block features already included with WordPress.
+Gutenberg is not recommended for production websites.

 ### What Does Gutenberg Do?